Predicting Good Quantum Circuit Compilation Options: Considered Problem: Determining Good Compilation Options

-A complementary approach is to evaluate whether existing architectures and compilers are capable of executing a given quantum circuit.
-One example is the \emph{NISQ Analyzer} proposed in \cite{salm_nisq_2020} which allows to determine architectures that are expected to be capable of reliably executing a given circuit based on their number of qubits and a measure of their maximum supported circuit depth.
-Although this solution requires less manual input, it still provides no advice on which compiler (settings) to use and also, which of the determined architectures to pick.
+A different, but related, approach is to evaluate whether existing architectures and compilers are capable of executing a given quantum circuit.
+One example is the \emph{NISQ Analyzer} proposed in \cite{salm_nisq_2020} which allows one to determine architectures that are expected to be capable of reliably executing a given circuit based on their number of qubits and a measure of their maximum supported circuit depth.
+Although this solution requires less manual input, it still provides no advice on which compiler (settings) to use and also on which of the determined architectures to pick.

 In the recent past, many tools for comparing the performance of different quantum circuit compilers for different devices and/or compilation options have been \mbox{proposed~\cite{salm_automating_2021, ArlineQuantumAppliedMachine, millsApplicationMotivatedHolisticBenchmarking2021, lubinskiApplicationOrientedPerformanceBenchmarks2021a}}.
-However, in all of these approaches, each input circuit is simply compiled for every possible combination of compilation options and the best circuit according to some metric is reported,~i.e., the best option is determined in a brute-force fashion.
+However, in all these approaches, each input circuit is simply compiled for every possible combination of compilation options and the best circuit according to some metric is reported,~i.e., the best option is determined in a \mbox{brute-force} fashion.
 While this provides the basis for interesting case studies, such an approach cannot be feasibly employed in practical situations due to the sheer amount of time it takes to try out all options on every invocation with a particular circuit---a situation which is only going to get worse with the ongoing increase in options.

+In addition to the above approaches, machine learning methods have been proposed to tackle certain quantum compilation challenges by learning from data.
+In~\cite{salmPrio2022}, the influence of several circuit characteristics on the quality of the circuit execution results is studied using \emph{\mbox{Multi-Criteria} Decision Analysis} methods and machine learning approaches to optimize such.
+Similarly, the approach proposed in~\cite{wangQuEestGraphTransformer2022} tries to learn an estimate of circuit fidelity for specific devices using the graph structure of quantum circuits.
+Complementarily, a reinforcement \mbox{learning-based} approach that models quantum compilation as a \emph{Markov Decision Process} with the goal of learning optimal compilation sequences has recently been proposed in~\cite{quetschlich2023compileroptimization}.